Death investigated at Burning Man while 70,000 festival attendees remain stuck in Nevada desert after rain | KRDO

 More rain is likely Sunday afternoon, according to a forecast from the National Weather Service office in Reno.
 “Stronger storms will be capable of very heavy rainfall, small hail, and wind gusts to 40+ mph,” the weather service noted.

-Those conditions were likely to be in the Burning Man Festival area from around 1 p.m. to 5 p.m., CNN analysis showed.
+Those conditions were likely to be in the Burning Man Festival area from around 12 p.m. to 4 p.m. local time, a CNN analysis showed.

 “Conditions are not expected to improve enough to allow vehicles to enter the playa,” the Bureau of Land Management said in a statement obtained by the Reno Gazette Journal.